viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 cost: "0"
 ---

-You can create your own custom Python training script that trains ML models to your specifications using PyTorch, Tensorflow, TFLite, ONNX, or any other Machine Learning framework.
+You can create custom Python training scripts that train ML models to your specifications using PyTorch, Tensorflow, TFLite, ONNX, or any other Machine Learning framework.
-Once you upload your training script to the [Viam Registry](https://app.viam.com/registry?type=Training+Script), you can use it to build ML models in the Viam Cloud based on your datasets.
+Once you upload a training script to the [Viam Registry](https://app.viam.com/registry?type=Training+Script), you can use it to build ML models in the Viam Cloud based on your datasets.

 {{< alert title="In this page" color="tip" >}}